Disservin/fastchess/man.md

 - -tbadjudicate SETTING
     Control when tablebase adjudication is applied.
 SETTING can be:
-    - WIN_LOSS: Only adjudicate winning/lost positions
+    - WON_LOST: Only adjudicate winning/lost positions
     - DRAW: Only adjudicate drawn positions
     - BOTH: Adjudicate both wins and draws (default)